Immunisation includes several vaccines children and adults routinely have to protect against infections.

 This vaccine could pose a risk to you if your immunity is low.
 There is a small risk you could catch the rotavirus infection while changing their nappy.

-However, Public Health England say that there is a far greater risk to a person having cancer treatment if they share a house with a baby that doesn't have the vaccine.
-The baby is then more likely to pick up the virus from other babies and children, and that is much more infectious than the vaccine.
+However, there is a far greater risk to a person having cancer treatment if they share a house with a baby that doesn't have the vaccine.
+The baby is more likely to pick up the virus from other babies and children, which is much more infectious than the vaccine.

 There is no need to avoid all contact with a vaccinated baby.
 Get someone else to change their nappies during this time if you can.
 If this isn't possible, wash your hands well after changing their nappy.

 Varicella (chickenpox) is a very infectious disease caused by the varicella zoster virus.
-Shingles is also caused by this virus.
+This virus also causes shingles.
 Anyone who has had chickenpox in the past may develop shingles.

 Who has these vaccines?

 The chickenpox vaccine (Varivax and Varilix) is not part of the childhood immunisation programme.
-The vaccine is only offered to people on the NHS if they are in close contact with someone who has a weak immune system and could become very unwell with chickenpox.
-For example, children might need to have the vaccine if they are in close contact with a brother or sister, parent or grandparent who is having cancer treatment that weakens the immune system.
+The vaccine is only offered to people on the NHS if they are in close contact with someone with a weak immune system and could become very unwell with chickenpox.
+For example, children might need the vaccine if they are in close contact with a brother or sister, parent or grandparent who is having cancer treatment that weakens the immune system.